cloudify-cosmo/docs.getcloudify.org/content/manager/broker-security.md

 Do not provide the `rabbitmq_cert_private` input if you are using an external broker, however you must still specify the `rabbitmq_ssl_enabled` input as shown above.

-No changes to the configuration of the external broker are performed during the bootstrap process.
+No changes to the configuration of the external broker are performed during the installation process.

 ## RabbitMQ SSL and TLS Exceptions